How to Create a Workplace Culture of Wellness

 The first thing organizations can do to start the culture shift is to make sure that health and wellness are part of their corporate values and that those values are clearly defined and expressed.

 This includes both policies and practices and is revealed in everything the organization does, from small to large.
-Even something as small as whether you have veggie slices or donuts at your next meeting sets the tone and communicates your intent.
+Even something as small as whether you have veggie slices or donuts (or in addition to donuts) at your next meeting sets the tone and communicates your intent.

 The second thing is to recognize that each organization is a unique ecosystem in which each individual plays a role and exerts influence, whether consciously or unconsciously, overtly or covertly.
 Therefore, the value of caring about individuals is important.